GE ties up with Qualcomm, Apple in new lighting business bet

 GE itself is undergoing a sweeping overhaul, jettisoning the bulk of its finance division to focus on big-ticket industrial products such as jet engines and power turbines.

-Some analysts have speculated the U.S. conglomerate will divest lighting after deciding last year to sell its appliances segment and moves by Siemens and Philips to hive off lighting units.
-GE Lighting totaled about $2.5 billion in revenue last year, 2.3 percent of the company's overall industrial sales.
+Some analysts have speculated the U.S. conglomerate will divest lighting after deciding last year to sell its appliances segment and moves by Siemens (SIEGn.DE) and Philips (PHG.AS) to hive off lighting units.
+GE Lighting totalled about $2.5 billion (£1.6 billion) in revenue last year, 2.3 percent of the company's overall industrial sales.

 Comstock said lighting fits smoothly with GE Chief Executive Jeff Immelt's desire to marry software and analytics with GE's various industrial equipment, which GE calls the "Industrial Internet."